 Greens Farms Academy is a PreK-12, coed school in Westport, CT

-GFA’s Lower School students grow intellectually, realize personal creativity, and competency, develop self-confidence, build enthusiasm for excellence and achievement, and gain respect for the diversity of the world around them.
+GFA’s Lower School students grow intellectually, realize personal creativity, develop self-confidence, build enthusiasm for excellence and achievement, and gain respect for the diversity of the world around them.
 Small group work, hands-on learning, personal challenge and responsibility, and an appreciation for the connections among all disciplines are integral components of our program.

 Academic Programs